Singaporean Mandarin: Unique Singaporean Mandarin words

 There are many new terms that are specific to living in Singapore.
 These words were either translated from Malay and Chinese dialects (or invented) as there were no equivalent words in Putonghua.
 Some of the words are taken from the Hokkien translation of Malay words.
-Words translated from Malay into Hokkien include kampung, pasar (巴刹, English 'market').
+Words translated from Malay into Hokkien include kampung (甘榜, English 'village'), pasar (巴刹, English 'market').
 This explains the uniquely Singapore Mandarin words.

 Same meaning, different words

 There are some words used in Singaporean Mandarin that have the same meaning with other words used in Putonghua or Taiwanese Mandarin:

 Same word, different meanings

 There are certain similar words used in both Singaporean Mandarin and Putonghua, but have different meanings and usage.

-Loanwords and influence from other Sinitic Languages
+Loanwords and influence from other Sinitic languages

 There is quite a number of specific words used in Singaporean Mandarin that originate from other Chinese varieties such as Hokkien, Teochew, Cantonese etc. These languages have also influenced the pronunciation in Singaporean Mandarin.